Download a PDF copy of the Position statement on the provision of health information (78.7 KB,PDF).

 The National Scheme has patient safety at its heart, and all health practitioners have a duty to make safe and effective patient care their primary concern.

-The Board’s Code of conduct for chiropractors (the Code) and Chiropractic guidelines for advertising of regulated health services are published on its website.
+The Board’s Code of conduct for chiropractors (2022) (the Code) and Guidelines for advertising a regulated health services are published on its website.
 These documents, and the Board’s other policies and guidelines, outline the Board’s guiding principles and expectations of practitioners to deliver effective healthcare in an ethical framework.

 The Code guides practitioners’ professional judgement, and helps the Board to set and maintain expectations of good practice.

-Under the provisions of the Code of conduct for chiropractors, practitioners need to practice in an evidence-informed way, integrating acceptable evidence with expertise to make clinical decisions together with patient values and preferences.
+Under the provisions of the Code, practitioners need to practice in an evidence-informed way, integrating acceptable evidence with expertise to make clinical decisions together with patient values and preferences.

 Chiropractors are often the initial contact point for patients seeking healthcare and are educated and informed about many matters concerning health and healthcare choices.
 As a result, chiropractors are often asked to provide advice and instruction about a range of health issues.